-FNC1 that indicate variable length termination will not be transmitted when reading GS1 symbol (GS1-128, GS1 DataBar, GS1 DataBar Composite, GS1 Data Matrix, GS1 QR Code, GS1 Dot Code) label with default setting.
-This is because FNC1 is not included in ASCII.
-For GS1 conversion, in order to analyse the GS1 data at the host side, convert valuable length data termination FNC1 to "Ctrl+]" and key outputs for USB-HID, and for USB-COM and RS-232C, convert to GS(0x1D) and outputs.
-However, if the last of valuable length data is AI data, FNC1 does not exist and GS is not outputted.
+FNC1 is not included in ASCII.
+So, FNC1 that indicates variable length termination will not be transmitted when reading GS1 symbologies (GS1-128, GS1 DataBar, GS1 DataBar Composite, GS1 Data Matrix, GS1 QR Code, and GS1 Dot Code) with the default setting.
+For GS1 conversion, to analyze the GS1 data at the host side, convert variable length data termination FNC1 to "Ctrl+]" and key outputs for USB-HID.
+For USB-COM and RS-232C, convert to GS(0x1D) and outputs.
+If the last of variable length data is AI data, FNC1 does not exist and GS is not outputted.